maidang111/CS32-CalculatorProject/Readme.md

 * no input value
 * division by 0
 * the number of operators should not exceed the number of left parenthesis

+### Track B:
+#### Purpose: The purpose of this track is to code a calculator that takes infix notations.
+The calculator would have defined order of operations starting with parentheses, then multiplication, subtraction, addition, subtraction.
+It can also set vaulues and store them with the assignment operation.
+The InfixParser takes in tokens parsed from a slightly modfied Lexer from track A.

+InfixParser will be supporting the following operations from highest to lowest:
+*Parentheses.
+*Multiplication and division.
+*Addition and subtraction.
+*Assignment.

+We define the calculator to be left associative except for the equal sign which will be right associative

+The InfixParser is a class that contains the following functions:
+*InfixParser() (calls the Lexer to lex the user's inputs into tokens) *Token* parseExpression() (Evaluates + and - tokens) *Token* parseFactor() (Evaluates * and / tokens) *Token* parseTerm() (Evaluates variables, numbers and parantheses) *Token* parseEqual() (Evaluates equal signs)
+*void delete_tokens() (delete lex tokens)
+*void delete_variables() (delete storied variable tokens) *bool error_parenthesis(size_t index) (handels errors that relates to parentheses) *bool error_assignment(size_t index) (handel assignment errors) *void scanToken() (movies pointer to the next token in vector) *~InfixParser() (Destructor)

+Some examples of invaild inputs includes:
+*Invalid Operations (some examples includes multiple operators in a row, ending with an operator) *Invalid Assignment (some examples includes assigning a variable to a number) *Invalid parentheses (some examples includes open parentheses, an absent of closing parenthese, invalid expressing inside of parenthese)